olesyapro888/Bike_sharing_Tableau_Story_visualizations_clean_Pandas/README.md

   - [Seven visualizations for the Bikesharing analysis](#seven-visualizations-for-the-Bikesharing-analysis)
   - [Story for the Final Presentation](#Story-for-the-Final-Presentation)
 - [The Bikesharing Analysis Summary](#Bikesharing-Analysis-Summary)

 ## `Overview of the Bikesharing Analysis`

-The purpose for the bikesharing analysis challenge is to create a story in Tableau and write a report that describes the key outcomes of the NYC Citibike analysis with a set of visualizations:
+The purpose of the bikesharing analysis challenge is to create a story in Tableau and write a report that describes the key outcomes of the NYC Citibike analysis with a set of visualizations:
   - The length of time that bikes are checked out for all riders and genders.
   - The number of bike trips for all riders and genders for each hour of each day of the week.
   - The number of bike trips for each type of user and gender for each day of the week.